 KIK currently rents a compound which headquarters the NGO.
-This includes, but is not limited, to hosting volunteer groups and facilitating the care of high-risk orphans.
-In addition, KIK owns 97 acres, which will be the beginning stages of Place of Refuge Village.
+This includes, but is not limited to, hosting volunteer groups and facilitating the care of high-risk orphans.
+In addition, KIK owns 97 acres, which is the beginning stages of Place of Refuge Village.
 It will become the model and training center for the Acholi people to regain their lost skill sets.
-Once additional lands are purchased KIK will begin building efficient housing and then moving the people from the slums and refugee camps to a place they can call “Home”.
+KIK has begun building efficient housing, wells, pit latrines, stores, planting crops, etc and moving people from the slums and refugee camps to a place they can now call “Home”.

 At the end of 2013, the Ugandan Government came to the Banda Acholi Quarters with the announcement of doing a “Revitalization Project”.
 This project will displace most of the people living the Banda Acholi Quarters slum as most are squatters.
 The village is crucial as these people will be displaced once again.
 KIK is focusing all its efforts building the Place of Refuge Village so these people will be able to finally have a place they can call home.
 If you want to be a part of giving these people a hope for a future then visit our Village Project page.